DevIncept/ML_Module-1/ML_Introduction.md

 3. ### Making the data consistent

     ```The data should be formatted so that it fits our machine learning model.
-There is irregualrity in the data when it is collected from different sources.
+There is irregularity in the data when it is collected from different sources.
 There can also be aberration in the datasets if it has been collected by more than one person.
 There is decrease in errors when the data is formatted consistently.```

 4. ### Deciding important key factors

-     ```It is the job of our model to decide which feature is important and which is not on the basis of its affect on the output.
+     ```It is the job of our model to decide which feature is important and which is not on the basis of its effect on the output.
 We can simply provide the data sets and let the machine do it's job.But doing this consumes more power and time.
 So we can help our model by not feeding the features that are unrelated to the output.```

 5. ### Splitting data into training and testing sets